 Are you comfortable arranging your airport transfers, or would you prefer to have them handled by the tour company?
 When it comes to intercity travel, are you fine with long bus rides and overnight trains, or do you prefer flights?

 Airport transfers can be a stressful component of travel, especially in countries with an unregulated taxi industry, no rideshare services, or limited public transportation.
-When searching for tour companies, I have noticed three things when it comes to airport transfers: 1) none provided, 2) provided on specific dates and times before a tour, and 3) provided and arranged according to a traveler’s flight schedule.
+I’ve noticed three common approaches to airport transfers: 1) none provided, 2) provided on specific dates and times before a tour, and 3) provided and arranged according to a traveler’s flight schedule.
 If airport transfers are a must, always opt for option 3, a company that arranges transfers according to your schedule!
-Choosing option 2 may leave you without a transfer if your flight is delayed.
+Choosing option 2 may leave you without a transfer if your flight is delayed and arrives outside the scheduled window.

 If your tour does not include an airport transfer, contact the tour hotel(s) to see if they can arrange a private transfer.
 Many of my hotels in Europe offered airport transfers for an additional fee.

-When planning your trip, remember to budget for transfers if they are not included in the tour cost.
-To give you a rough idea of how much transfers cost, this is what I have paid on my recent trips to Europe: Prague – $32, arranged via Get Your Guide; Budapest – 40€, arranged by the hotel; Munich – 16€, the S-Bahn train from the airport to a hotel near Marienplatz; Vienna – 60€, arranged by the hotel; Madrid – 33€, fixed taxi fare from the airport to the city center.
+To give you an idea of how much airport transfers cost, this is what I have paid on my recent trips to Europe: Prague – $32, arranged via Get Your Guide; Budapest – 40€, arranged by the hotel; Munich – 16€, the S-Bahn train from the airport to a hotel near Marienplatz; Vienna – 60€, arranged by the hotel; Madrid – 33€, fixed taxi fare from the airport to the city center.

 When it comes to transportation, intercity travel is a significant factor to consider, and for me, it can be a deal-breaker when selecting a tour company.
 When distances between cities are significant, some companies opt to use domestic flights rather than have participants endure long bus or train rides.
 Tours with internal flights may be slightly more expensive, but it is a worthwhile investment.
 Who wants to spend limited vacation time stuck in a bus for hours?